-(10) Resources can only provide FRRS-Up or FRRS-Down if awarded Regulation Service in the Day-Ahead Market (DAM) for that particular Resource, up to the awarded quantity.
+(13) Resources can only provide FRRS-Up or FRRS-Down if awarded Regulation Service in the Day-Ahead Market (DAM) for that particular Resource, up to the awarded quantity.

-3.17.2 Responsive Reserve Service
+3.17.2 ERCOT Contingency Reserve Service

-(1) Responsive Reserve (RRS) is a service used to restore or maintain the frequency of the ERCOT System:
+(1) ERCOT Contingency Reserve Service (ECRS) is a service used to restore or maintain the frequency of the ERCOT System:

-(a) In response to, or to prevent, significant frequency deviations;
+(a) In response to significant depletion of Responsive Response Service (RRS);;

 (b) As backup Regulation Service; and

-(c) By providing energy during an Energy Emergency Alert (EEA).
+(c) By providing energy to avoid getting into or during an Energy Emergency Alert (EEA).

-(2) RRS may be provided through one or more of the following means:
+(2) ECRS may be provided through one or more of the following means:

-(a) By using frequency-dependent response from On-Line Resources as prescribed in the Operating Guides to help restore the frequency within the first few seconds of an event that causes a significant frequency deviation in the ERCOT System; and
+(a) From On-Line Resources as prescribed in the Operating Guides following a significant frequency deviation in the ERCOT System; and

 (b) Either manually or by using a four-second signal to provide energy on deployment by ERCOT.

-(3) RRS may be used to provide energy during the implementation of an EEA.
-Under the EEA, RRS provides generation capacity, capacity from Controllable Load Resources or interruptible Load available for deployment on ten minutes’ notice.
+(3) ECRS may be used to provide energy prior to or during the implementation of an EEA.
+Under the EEA, ECRS provides Resource capacity, or capacity from Controllable Load Resources or interruptible Load available for deployment on ten minutes’ notice.

-(4) RRS may be provided by:
+(4) ECRS may be provided by:

 (a) Unloaded, On-Line Generation Resource capacity;

+(b) Quick Start Generation Resources (QSGRs);

-(b) Load Resources controlled by high-set, under-frequency relays;
+(c) Load Resources that may or may not be controlled by high-set, under-frequency relays;

 (c) Controllable Load Resources; and

-(d) Hydro RRS as defined in the Operating Guides.
+(d) RRS as defined in the Operating Guides.

+3.17.4 Responsive Response Service

+(1) Responsive Response Service (RRS) is a service used to restore or maintain the frequency of the ERCOT System in response to a significant frequency deviation.

+(2) RRS is automatically self-deployed by Resources in a manner that results in real power increases or decreases.

+(3) RRS may be provided by:

+(a) On-Line Generation Resource capable of providing Primary Frequency Response with the capacity excluding Non-Frequency Responsive Capacity (NFRC);

+(b) Resources capable of providing Fast Frequency Response (FFR) and sustaining their response for up to 15 minutes;

+(c) Load Resources controlled by high-set under-frequency relays; and

+(d) Generation Resources operating in synchronous condenser fast-response mode as defined in the Operating Guides.

 3.18 Resource Limits in Providing Ancillary Service

-(1) For both Generation Resources and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific designation of capacity to provide Responsive Reserve (RRS), Regulation Up (Reg-Up), Regulation Down (Reg-Down), and Non-Spinning Reserve (Non-Spin).
+(1) For both Generation Resources and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific designation of capacity to provide Responsive Reserve (RRS), ERCOT Contingency Reserve Service (ECRS), Regulation Up (Reg-Up), Regulation Down (Reg-Down), and Non-Spinning Reserve (Non-Spin).

 (2) For Non-Spin, the amount of Non-Spin provided must be less than or equal to the HSL for Off-Line Generation Resources.

+(3) For ECRS:

+(a) The full amount of ECRS provided from an On-Line Generation Resource must be less than or equal to ten times the Emergency Ramp Rate;

+(b) The full amount of ECRS provided by a Quick Start Generation Resource (QSGR) must be less than or equal to its proven ten-minute capability as demonstrated pursuant to paragraph (16) of Section 8.1.1.2, General Capacity Testing Requirements;

+(c) Generation Resources operating in the synchronous condenser fast-response mode may provide ECRS up to the Generation Resource’s proven 20-second response capability (which may be 100% of the HSL).
+The initiation setting of the automatic under-frequency relay setting shall not be lower than 59.80 Hz; and

+(d) The initiation setting of the automatic under-frequency relay setting for Load Resources providing ECRS shall not be lower than 59.70 Hz.

-(3) For RRS Service:
+(4) For RRS Service: